Daisuke Ono shows a renewed confidence as an artist in the compelling concept mini-album “STARGAZER“.

 1 – Hello [instrumental]

 Acoustic guitars play in a dreamy soundscape stretching to infinity.
 Those echo in the background as screaming guitars play close to you.
-At center, Daisuke Ono gives you details on the story unfolding.
+At the center, Daisuke Ono gives you details on the story unfolding.

 Welcome to “Stargazer”.